Sickle Cell Disease

 - Infection.
 Repeated red cell sickling within the spleen causes it to lose the ability to remove bacteria from the blood.
 Infants and young children are susceptible to blood infections, pneumonia, meningitis, and bone and other serious infections.
 Individuals are given twice-daily penicillin and vaccines to prevent serious infection and death.
 Fever should be immediately evaluated by a healthcare provider.

 - Splenic sequestration.
 Sickled red blood cells can become trapped in the spleen.
 The spleen becomes larger and is frequently painful.
 The blood in the spleen is no longer in the circulation, and the patient can become pale and tired from the anemia.
 This is a life-threatening emergency and requires immediate evaluation by a healthcare provider.
+In some cases, with recurrent episodes of splenic sequestration, a splenectomy may be indicated for your child.

 - Aplastic crises.
 Infection with parvo virus B19 can cause an aplastic crisis.
 The bone marrow temporarily stops making red blood cells and the patient becomes more anemic.
 Sometimes patients may need a red blood cell transfusion.